AndrewJBateman/programming-resources-planning/google-cloud-study-notes.md

 Automatic deletion of objects and Objects transfer between the different storage classes using lifecycle policies

 ## Kubernetes Engine
-The deployment process of docker file
+The deployment process of a docker file
 How to create a docker file and understanding of container registry Autoscaling in Kubernetes
 Working of cluster nodes and services